Thank you for participating in Earth Hour 2015!

 around the globe for Earth Hour.

-We encourage Saint Paul residents, business owners, building managers, religious and educational institutions to join the effort
+The City of Saint Paul encouraged Saint Paul residents, business owners, building managers, religious and educational institutions to join the Earth Hour effort

-Saint Paul Landmarks participate in Earth Hour 2013!
+Saint Paul Landmarks participating in Earth Hour 2015:

 | Minnesota State Capitol Minnesota State Capitol during Earth Hour